Edwin Tennyson-d'Eyncourt: Early life

-Edwin was the second son of Charles Tennyson d'Eyncourt and Frances Mary Hutton, the only child and heiress of the Rev. John Hutton, Rector of Lea.
+Edwin was the second son of Charles Tennyson and Frances Mary Hutton, the only child and heiress of the Rev. John Hutton, Rector of Lea.
 His paternal grandparents were Elizabeth (née Clayton) Tennyson and George Tennyson.
-Upon his grandfather's death in July 1835, his father inherited the family estates and changed his family's surname to Tennyson d'Eyncourt.
-Through his younger brother Louis, he was uncle to Sir Eustace Tennyson d'Eyncourt, 1st Baronet, a naval architect who was the Navy's Director of Naval Construction.
+Upon his grandfather's death in July 1835, his father inherited the family estates and changed his family's surname to Tennyson-d'Eyncourt.
+Through his younger brother Louis, he was uncle to Eustace Tennyson-d'Eyncourt, a naval architect who was the Navy's Director of Naval Construction.

 He was a first cousin of the poet Alfred, Lord Tennyson.
 As a young man, he thoroughly embodied his family's social pretensions and their snobbish behaviour towards their poor relations, the Tennysons of Somersby; but in later years the mutual dislike between him and his famous cousin thawed, and he gave Alfred advice on the law of propriety of accepting the peerage offered to him in 1883.